vegaprotocol/documentation/docs/concepts/trading-framework/market-protections.md

 * [Mark to market](./positions-margin#mark-to-market)
 :::

-:::warn A note on risk
+:::warning A note on risk

 Derivatives markets are financially risky, by design.
 If a market has no liquidity, it won't be possible to get out of a position.